miquelmarti/DroneSegmentation/README.md

 ## FOLDERS ########################
 # fcnLayers
 this directory contains various python Caffe layers used to read in different types of data for training and testing.
-The contained voc_layers.py file is deprecated, so please use the modules in coco_layers instead.
+See its own README.md for more information.

 ## FILES ##########################